Nscook19/Directions-Markdown/README.md

 * Push the barbell up and outwards from the rack

 ### 6. Lowering the barbell
-* Lower the barbell to the bottom of chest
+* Lower the barbell to the bottom of your chest
 * Ensure it gently touches before completing the next step

 **Note:** this process should take anywhere from 1 to 2 seconds